martinboue/ludum-dare-51/README.md

 ### Deploy
 To deploy on Ludum Dare or itch.io, zip the content of the "dist" folder and upload it.

-## Features
+## Todo
-- Thomas
-  - Cannot play if Game over
   - NPC for restaurant + associated food

-- Other
-  - Show restaurant name on sprite
   - Show waiting orders
+  - Show in game Tutorial
-  - Tutorial + home screen
+  - Add home screen
-  - Music (main theme) + SFX
+  - Sound effects
   - Logo
-  - Itch.io page & ludum dare page

-## Bugs
-- Animation quand effonce et relache une touche de déplacement rapidement
-- Se déplace plus vite en diagonale
-- Les dialogs qui disparaissent
-- ✔ When order expired is not remove from deliverer

 ## Credits
 ### Contributors